 Sisters of Service

 We are happy to meet to discuss your participation in this Society and its work.
 We can accept cash donations and share transfers.
+To become a member of the Ignatius Society please complete the form found here

 For further information please download our new brochure or please contact: